aws-greengrass/aws-greengrass-nucleus/src/main/java/com/aws/iot/config/README.md

 ## subscribe() vs getOnce()
 While you can think of this mechanism as a conventional config file, it's better to think of it as a lightweight publish/subscribe mechanism and use that viewpoint to make it possible for code to be reactive to on-the-fly configuration changes, rather than depending on rebooting the system to pick up configuration changes.

-For example, it is common for services to have a viable to control the level of detail in diagnostic traces.
+For example, it is common for services to have a variable to control the level of detail in diagnostic traces.
 It's useful, in a system under test, to be able to change this in order to help in diagnosing problems.
 In a conventional system, it's common to write something like this:
 ```java
 	setTraceLevel(config.get("tracelevel", defaultValue));
 ```